MayurKanth/Data-Analysis-using-Microsoft-Excel-/README.md

 # Data-Analysis-using-Microsoft-Excel-

 # Project Overview:-
-Vrinda store wants to understand the growth centres of their business from the sales data of FY2022 and increase thei Revenue in next year.
+Vrinda store wants to understand the growth centres of their business from the sales data of FY2022 and increase their revenue in next year.